 e) that there is no intention to change the existing allocations or status of those allocations in Article 5 of the Radio Regulations for the frequency bands 71-76 GHz and 81-86 GHz,

-resolves to invite the ITU Radiocommunication Sectorto conduct, as a matter of urgency and in time for WRC-27, the appropriate studies to determine power flux-density and equivalent isotropically radiated power limits in Article 21 for satellite services to protect the fixed service in the frequency bands 71-76 GHz and 81-86 GHz without unduly constraining satellite systems,
+resolves to invite the ITU-R to conduct and complete in time for WRC-31

+the appropriate studies to determine power flux-density (pfd) and equivalent isotropically radiated power (e.i.r.p.) limits to be included in Article 21 of the Radio Regulations for satellite services (FSS, MSS and BSS), to protect the fixed service in the frequency bands 71-76 GHz and 81-86 GHz,
-invites the 2027 World Radiocommunication Conference

-to consider the results of studies and take necessary action,
+resolves to inviteWRC-31

+to consider the results of ITU-R studies as described in resolves to invite the ITUR to conduct and complete in time for WRC-31, and include, as appropriate, pfd and e.i.r.p. limits in Article 21 of the Radio Regulations for satellite services (FSS, MSS, and BSS) to protect the fixed service in the frequency bands 71-76 GHz and 81-86 GHz,

 invites administrations

-to participate actively in the studies by submitting contributions to ITU-R.
+to participate actively in the studies as described in resolves to invite the ITUR to conduct and complete in time for WRC-31 and provide the information required for the studies by submitting contributions to ITU-R.

 Reasons: APT Members support the modification to the Resolution 775 (WRC-19) and inclusion of WRC-27 agenda item 2.4 in the preliminary agenda of WRC-31.
 The frequency bands 71-76/81-86 GHz were subject to a number of different allocation changes at WRC-2000.
 However, the detailed sharing conditions for Article 21 have not been developed at the time due to a lack of available information on the different services.
 Given the above and that there is now much more information available on the characteristics of fixed and mobile systems as well as an increasing number of satellite filings in these frequency bands, it is considered appropriate and timely to develop pfd and e.i.r.p. limits for Article 21 of the Radio Regulations to address the sharing between satellite services and the incumbent services, including fixed and mobile services, in the frequency bands referred to above under consideration.